JoelMichaelRutter/wax_crate_MS5/prep-and-deployment.md

 1. Go to [aws.amazon.com](https://aws.amazon.com/) and register for an account.
 2. Once registered, you will be at the management console.
 You need to find the S3 service in the search bar.
 3. Once you've accessed S3, you need click "Create Bucket" button.
 This bucket will be the place where the static and media files will be stored.
-4. You will need to give your bucket a name, I named mine according the name of my application on Heroku.
+4. You will need to give your bucket a name, I named mine according to the name of my application on Heroku.
 5. You will now need to select a region, select the one that is closest to you.
 6. Make sure that you select the radio button to enable "ACLs".
 7. Make sure that you check the radio button "Bucket Ownership preferred".